top of page

 2. Keep an Eye on the Roof

 You don’t need to climb up or carry out a full inspection, but a visual check from ground level can be very useful.
-Missing tiles, slipped slates or debris caught in roof valleys can allow water in surprisingly quickly.
+Missing tiles, slipped slates, or debris caught in roof valleys can allow water in surprisingly quickly.

 If something looks out of place, dealing with it early usually prevents far bigger problems later in the season.